benlagreca02/Metroid-II-RL/README.md

 working on implementing one for Metroid II and will eventually get my code pulled into the project.

 Currently, a pixel-based observation approach is going to be used.
-A tile-based approach would be much more effecinet, and train much faster, however currently
+Due to the environment, a tile-based approach could be used, and that may much faster, however it has a lot of its own issues adn those may not be explored here.

-Some incredibly simple training has been done, but its terrible unsurprisingly.
-This was mostly done to prove that the code environment worked, and some learning could be done.

 `main.py` is going to mostly be used for testing purposes.

 `train.py` is the script used to start a training run.

 `view.py` is the script used to view a training result.

+The `view.py` script has a lot of great args for testing modifications currently

 ## Tangent about timing info